 I am a Nottingham based Chartered Surveyor and Share-holding Director of Innes England – Commercial Property Advisors.
 I specialise in advising owners in the management of property and generally in the education sector (schools, further education and higher education establishments).
 I also deal with Landlord & Tenant matters – notably dilapidations claims (at the end of leases) – for both landlords and tenants.
 I carry out valuations for a number of organisations – mostly of specialist property.
+I acquire and dispose of property.
 I also do expert witness work.
-From 2011 I have responsibility for Business Development.
+From 2011 I have responsibility for Business Development in the firm.

 I originally trained as an Architectural Technician, but since 1983 have been working in Surveying.
 I trained at Walker Walton Hanson and qualified there.
 I then worked at Savills and briefly at Fisher Hargreaves Proctor.
 I joined Innes England in 1999.
 I am an Equity Director and work out of the Nottingham office, but my work takes me across the UK.

-I am a Licenced Assessment of Professional Competence Assessor for the RICS – examining on Landlord & Tenant matters, Valuation and Asset Management.
-I usually sit on panels twice each year.
-I also assist my firms APC candidates.
+Until recently I was a Licenced Assessor for the RICS Assessment of Professional Competence – examining on Landlord & Tenant matters, Valuation and Asset Management.
+I resigned in protest in 2013 following the treatment of a fellow Assessor.

-I am also a member of the Advisory Board to the Sheriff’s Commission – looking at exploiting the Robin Hood brand for the benefit of Nottingham.
+I was also a member of the Advisory Board to the Sheriff’s Commission – looking at exploiting the Robin Hood brand for the benefit of Nottingham.
 We aim to put Robin Hood back in Nottingham – where he belongs!
-Work on the first part of the commissions study has concluded, we are hoping to keep the project moving forward despite the Comprehensive Spending Review in 2010.

-In what little spare time I have I try to play golf (struggling to get the handicap below 15) and squash at the rather excellent Nottingham Squash Club in The Park Nottingham.
-I occasionally play for Nottingham 6 squash team – at number one or two string.
+In what little spare time I have I try to play golf (struggling to get the handicap below 18) and squash at The Park Nottingham.
+I play for Nottingham 5.
 I also cycle on my Scott CR1 Road Bike – but not as much as I would like!

-I have my own Twitter account – which you can follow here – but I am not a big twitterer!
+I have my own Twitter account – which you can follow .

 You can skype me at timgarrattnottm